-- a) have and disclose a process for evaluating the performance of its senior executives at least once every reporting period; and - b) disclose, for each reporting period, whether a performance evaluation has been undertaken in accordance with that process during or in respect of that reporting period.
+- a. have and disclose a process for evaluating the performance of its senior executives at least once every reporting period; and - b. disclose, for each reporting period, whether a performance evaluation has been undertaken in accordance with that process during or in respect of that reporting period.

-Executives and senior managers who have responsibility for the business activities of the REIT are employees of Charter Hall, and, as part of Charter Hall's framework, undergo a formal assessment on at least an annual basis against performance criteria (Key Performance Indicator-based financial and non-financial measures).
-The Board provides informal feedback on the performance of the Fund Manager and other senior managers, but does not participate in their formal appraisal.
+Executives and Senior Managers who have responsibility for the business activities of the REIT are employees of Charter Hall, and, as part of Charter Hall's framework, undergo a formal assessment on at least an annual basis against performance criteria (Key Performance Indicator-based financial and non-financial measures).
+The Board provides informal feedback on the performance of the Fund Manager and other Senior Managers, but does not participate in their formal appraisal.
 This performance evaluation process was undertaken during the year.
 Senior Executives can also participate in continuing education to update and enhance their skills and knowledge.

-An induction program for new Senior Executives ensures each person understands the REIT's financial position, strategies, operations and risk management policies as well as the responsibilities and roles of the Board and management.
+An induction program for new Senior Executives is in place and designed to assist each person to understand the Group's financial position, strategies, operations and risk management policies as well as the responsibilities and roles of the Board and Management.

-Principle 2: Structure the Board to be effective and add value
+Principle 2 Structure the Board to be effective and add value